virocon-organization/viroconweb/README.md

 [here](https://virocon.herokuapp.com/info/help).

 **Paper** We are currently writing an academic paper describing ViroCon.
-We will provide the a linkt to it here.
+We will provide the a link to it here.

 ## Contributing
 There are various ways you can contribute.